Opening – Why We Should Know Energy.

 That brings us back to the affluent argument; we need to know what is the best way, the most effective way, the way that takes the least amount of time and energy to do the things we want to do.
 Only by applying greater power to ‘moving our loads’ do we make our lives easier.
 What really is the root of our affluence?
 The machines that can reliably deliver those megawatts of power needed to turn the wheels of our world.

-You can skip to the ‘Engines summarized’ section if you know all you desire about energy transforming machines.
-The following brief history lesson, while I consider fascinating, is but context to support my argument as to what have proven to be the best machines for the work we expect to do.
+You can skip to the ‘Engines summarized’ section if you know all you desire about energy-transforming machines.
+The following brief history lesson, which I consider fascinating, is but context to support my argument as to what has proven to be the best machines for the work we expect to do.

 Discovering Prime Movers